1967 Northwest Territories general election

 The 1967 Northwest Territories general election took place on July 4, 1967.

 Tragedy would ensue after this election as member-elect Bill Berg died in a plane crash while flying into Yellowknife on October 1, only a few days before the new council was to open.

 This would be the first time since 1905 where more elected members would sit than appointed members.

 This is also the first election in the history of the territories that electoral districts covered the entire territories.
-The redistribution of districts was a result of the Carruthers Commission.
+The redistribution of districts was a result of the Carrothers Commission.
 It would also be the last general election that had members appointed to the Northwest Territories council.